rohildshah/car-dodge-game/README.md

 Import of Processing core to Eclipse: https://processing.org/tutorials/eclipse/

-# How to run on your computer:
+# How to run on your computer
 1. Download Eclipse (Link above)
 2. Download Processing (Link above)
 3. Create a new project in Eclipse with any name you desire